<>

-March 30, 2021 โ€” The CDC needs to move to Git.
+March 30, 2021 โ€” The CDC, NIH, etc, need to move to Git.
+(For the rest of this post, I'll just say CDC, but this applies to all public health research agencies).
 The CDC needs to move pretty much everything to Git.
 And they should do it with urgency.
 They should make it a priority to never again publish anything without a link to a Git repo.
 Not just papers, but also datasets and press releases.
 It doesn't matter under what account or on what service the repos are republished to; what matters is that every CDC publication needs a link to a backing Git repo.

 How do you explain Git to a government leader?